Carmencita (film)

 Carmencita is an 1894 American short black-and-white silent documentary film directed and produced by William K.L.
 Dickson, the Scottish inventor credited with the invention of the motion picture camera under the employ of Thomas Edison.
 The film is titled after the dancer who features in it.

 This film is one of a series of Edison short films featuring circus and vaudeville acts.
 It features the dancer Carmencita going through a routine she had been performing at Koster and Bial's Music Hall in New York City since February 1890.
 According to film historian Charles Musser, Carmencita was the first woman to appear in front of an Edison motion picture camera and may have been the first woman to appear in a motion picture within the United States.

 Production

 The film was produced by the Edison Manufacturing Company which had begun making films in 1890 under the direction of one of the earliest pioneers to film, William K.L.
 Dickson.
 It was filmed entirely within the Black Maria studio at West Orange, New Jersey, in the United States, which is widely referred to as "America's First Movie Studio."
-Filming on this work took place between March 10, 1894 and March 16, 1894.
+Filming took place between March 10 and 16, 1894.

-According to the Internet Movie Database the film is 15.24 m in length.
+According to the Internet Movie Database, the film is 15.24 m in length.
 It was made in a 35 mm format with an aspect ratio of 1.33 : 1.
 The movie was intended to be displayed through means of a Kinetoscope.